-This Vietnamese chicken salad recipe is quick, easy, healthy, and pretty darn delicious.
-It’s authentic through and through and made with simply cabbage, carrots, chiles, peanuts, and cooked chicken (leftovers work spectacularly) tossed in a tangy dressing.
-And, happily, It makes enough to fill several Mason jars to take to work and make your coworkers jealous or just the right amount to fill a serving dish for a weeknight dinner.
-Your choice.–Angie Zoobkoff
+This Vietnamese chicken salad recipe is authentic through and through and made with simply cabbage, carrots, chiles, peanuts, and leftover chicken tossed in an intriguingly tangy, sour, sweet, salt dressing.
+It makes enough to fill several Mason jars (or any portable container) to take to work and incite some lunch envy among your coworkers or it can be just the right amount to feed the family a weeknight dinner.–Angie Zoobkoff

-- 3 tablespoons (40 grams) palm sugar or packed light brown sugar
+- 3 tablespoons palm sugar or packed light brown sugar

 - Kosher salt

 - 1/2 pound red cabbage, shredded (about 4 cups)

 - 1 Fresno chile (or other hot chile that you prefer) halved, seeded and thinly sliced

 - 1/2 pound green cabbage shredded (about 4 cups)